moerv9/sentiment/docs/7_Visualisation.md

 ## Final Visualisation

-The site starts by explaining what a sentiment is and shows the `last collected Sentiment` and the `correspending Signal`.
+The site starts by explaining what a sentiment is and shows the `last collected sentiment` and the `correspending signal`.
 The site is structured in a way the whole project was planned.
 First came the collection of tweets, followed by the sentiment analysis and lastly the trading part.

 ![explanation](./img/visualisation/explanation.png)
 ##### *Figure 24: Explanation and most important Metrics*